bronxtaco/Awareness/README.md

 ### Usage

-Open Awareness.exe and launch the game.
+After following the installation instructions, open Awareness.exe and launch the game.
 You can use the Awareness program to make a build by clicking on an item slot and picking the item you want to use in your build.
 You may also choose a completely random build by clicking the shrine of chance in the corner.
-Once you are happy with your build, pause the game and select mods > play a mod > awareness
+Once you are happy with your build, go back to NecroDancer, pause the game and select mods > play a mod > AWARENESS
 Your build will load up!
-If you make a change to the desired build in the awareness program, you will need to reload the mod to see the changes.
+If you make a change to the desired build in the Awareness program, you will need to reload the mod to see the changes.
 (shoutouts to sillypears for the random build idea)

 ### Version History